vladmourier/ProjetPOP3/README.md

-# ProjetPOP3
+# ProjetPOP3 (POP 3 & SMTP)

-A school project developped using Java language which features POP3 server and client.
+A school project developped using Java language which features POP3 and SMTP servers and clients.